Perioral Dermatitis. It all is starting to make sense, but yet I’m having a really hard time grasping it all. Read on, and you’ll see why.

 Perioral Dermatitis Triggers

-Click HERE to save these triggers for later.
+Click HERE to save these causes and triggers for later.

 There are many theories and ideas around what causes Perioral Dermatitis and/or triggers it to come back.